HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_01/Systems_Of_Equations_Algebraic_Procedures.md

 \left[\begin{array}{ccc|c} 1 & 2 & 3 & 2\\ 0 & 1 & 1 & 1\\ 0 & 5 & 9 & 9 \end{array}\right]
 \end{align*}

-By subtracting 5 times of the second row from the third row, make entry below the leading 1 zero.
+By subtracting 5 times of the second row from the third row, make the entry below the leading 1 zero.

 \begin{align*}